ayohana/my-bakery/README.md

 ## Description

 **This C# console application is for customers at Della's Bakery.** A customer will be able to specify their order of baked goods and the application will display the total cost of their order.
+Here is a list of prices of their bakery items and special deals:
+  * $5/bread loaf
+  * $2/pastry
+  * Bread special deal: Buy 2 get 1 free
+  * Pastry special deal: Buy 1 for $2 or 3 for $5

 ## User Stories